Rectifier Neural Network with a Dual-Pathway Architecture for Image Denoising: Dual-Pathway Rectifier Neural Network

 \subsection{Motivation}

-First we examine qualitatively the effect of rectifier's one-sided property on the learned dictionary in a single hidden layer network (also known as denoising autoencoder in deep learning community).
+First we examine qualitatively the effect of rectifier's one-sided property on the orthogonality of the dictionary learned by a single hidden layer network.
 The network takes a corrupted version $\tilde{x}$ of original clean patch $x$ as input and maps it to a denoised patch $y$ by: